Chapter 13: Evolution of Continents and Oceans

 Continental-continental convergence

-convergence_contcont.gif (15099 bytes) The Himalayan mountain range dramatically demonstrates one of the most visible and spectacular consequences of plate tectonics.
+The Himalayan mountain range dramatically demonstrates one of the most visible and spectacular consequences of plate tectonics.
 When two continents meet head-on, neither is subducted because the continental rocks are relatively light and, like two colliding icebergs, resist downward motion.
-Instead, the crust tends to buckle and be pushed upward or sideways.
+Instead, the crust tends to buckle and be pushed upward or sideways. |

-india_collision.gif (26056 bytes) The collision of India into Asia 50 million years ago caused the Eurasian Plate to crumple up and override the Indian Plate.
+The collision of India into Asia 50 million years ago caused the Eurasian Plate to crumple up and override the Indian Plate.
 After the collision, the slow continuous convergence of the two plates over millions of years pushed up the Himalayas and the Tibetan Plateau to their present heights.
 Most of this growth occurred during the past 10 million years.
 The Himalayas, towering as high as 8,854 m above sea level, form the highest continental mountains in the world.
-Moreover, the neighboring Tibetan Plateau, at an average elevation of about 4,600 m, is higher than all the peaks in the Alps except for Mont Blanc and Monte Rosa, and is well above the summits of most mountains in the United States.
+Moreover, the neighboring Tibetan Plateau, at an average elevation of about 4,600 m, is higher than all the peaks in the Alps except for Mont Blanc and Monte Rosa, and is well above the summits of most mountains in the United States. |

-Fig24left.gif (13216 bytes) The collision between the Indian and Eurasian plates has pushed up the Himalayas and the Tibetan Plateau.
+The collision between the Indian and Eurasian plates has pushed up the Himalayas and the Tibetan Plateau.
 The cross sections show the evolution of the Himalayas and the displacement of slivers of continental crust during this collision.
-The reference points (small squares) show the amount of uplift of an imaginary point in the Earth's crust during this mountain-building process.
+The reference points (small squares) show the amount of uplift of an imaginary point in the Earth's crust during this mountain-building process. |

 Transform Boundaries

-transform.gif (46110 bytes) The zone between two plates sliding horizontally past one another is called a transform-fault boundary, or simply a transform boundary.
+The zone between two plates sliding horizontally past one another is called a transform-fault boundary, or simply a transform boundary.
 The concept of transform faults originated with Canadian geophysicist J. Tuzo Wilson, who proposed that these large faults or fracture zones connect two spreading centers (divergent plate boundaries) or, less commonly, trenches (convergent plate boundaries).
 Most transform faults are found on the ocean floor.
-They commonly offset the active spreading ridges, producing zig-zag plate margins, and are generally defined by shallow earthquakes.
+They commonly offset the active spreading ridges, producing zig-zag plate margins, and are generally defined by shallow earthquakes. |

+north.
+The Blanco, Mendocino, Murray, and Molokai fracture zones are some of the many fracture zones (transform faults) that scar the ocean floor and offset ridges.
 The offset that is marked by the San Andreas Fault also implies that there is mantle upwelling beneath Southwestern North America.
-The resulting extension is seen at the surface in form of a series of NE-SW trending mountain ranges and valleys, the so called Basin and Range Province, a result of Horts and Graben tectonics.
+The resulting extension is seen at the surface in form of a series of NE-SW trending mountain ranges and valleys, the so called Basin and Range Province, a result of Horts and Graben tectonics. |

+side of the fault zone (on the North American Plate).
 The picture at left shows and aerial view of the San Andreas fault slicing through the Carrizo Plain in the Temblor Range east of the city of San Luis Obispo.
+Other Pictures from the San Andreas Fault: |

 Plate-Boundary Zones